 The theatre emphasis requires a minimum of 55 hours in theatre courses, plus an additional 15 hours in English.
-All students must fulfill the requirements of the University Liberal Education Program and the General Curriculum Requirements in Liberal Arts.
+All students must fulfill the requirements of the University Liberal Education Program and the General Curriculum Requirements in Liberal Arts, as well as the Theatre requirements.
 Students are required to complete a minor of 20 hours.